Amazon’s Fulfillment by Merchant (FBM): The Complete Guide (2024)

 Amazon is one of the largest platforms for shoppers and sellers in the history of eCommerce.
-According to a report by Statista, the eCommerce behemoth generated an estimated sales of -75.5 million dollars during the first quarter of 2020.
-As of October 2018, the company had generated over 2.4 billion website visits globally.
+As per a report, Amazon added 1.5 lakh, Indian sellers, in 2020.
 For most people Amazon is the one-stop destination for all their needs, making it a popular name among households and the first choice of an eCommerce store.

 From an eCommerce seller’s perspective, Amazon is one of the most demanded and competitive marketplaces in the world.
 Amazon’s seller partners have to keep being creative to not only compete with other retailers using the platform but also to manage their order fulfillment processes.
 Order fulfillment is one of the major aspects that decides the success of any business, as it directly relates to customer satisfaction.